milicmil/KCNI_summer_school_day1/Tractor_tut_full.md

       -O ADMIX_COHORT/ASW.phased

 ```
+This batch job should take around 70 minutes on Sci-net.

 To start your batch job type in `sbatch phase_job.sh`.
 To monitor the status of your job type in ```squeue -u USERNAME``` to see the status of your batch job.